-China’s economy grew 3.2% year-over-year in the second quarter, official data showed on Thursday, but the benchmarks in mainland China plummeted sharply on the day.
+China’s economy grew 3.2% year-over-year in the second quarter as official data showed on Thursday, but the benchmarks in mainland China plummeted sharply on the day.

-Earlier, analysts surveyed by Reuters gave a 2.5% growth forecast for in the second quarter in a Reuters poll before the official data release, which underestimates China’s recovery speed.
-Data firm Wind, China’s version of Bloomberg, showed that 19 out of 20 research institutions predicted positive growth, with an average of 2.9%.
+Analysts gave a 2.5% forecast for in the second quarter in a Reuters poll before the official data release, which underestimates China’s recovery speed.
+Data firm Wind, China’s answer to Bloomberg, showed as many as 19 of the 20 research institutions predict positive growth, with an average forecast of 2.9%.

 “Since the main indicators such as GDP, industry, service, consumption, and investment were still in the falling range in the first half of the year, the rebound in the second quarter is still a recovery for the loss,” Aihua Liu, a Statistics Bureau spokeswoman, said at a news conference on Thursday.

 The added value of agriculture jumped 3.9% year-over-year while the production capacity of live pigs continued to recover, according to the report.

 The added value of industrial enterprises above designated size jumped 4.4% year-over-year in the April to June quarter.
 The leading indicator of the Purchasing Managers Index hit 50.9% in June with the expansion, as high-tech manufacturing and equipment manufacturing led the industrial sectors, up 10% year-over-year in June.

 The wholesale and retail industry, accommodation, and catering industry continued to decrease by 8% and 27%, respectively in the first half-year.
 The total retail sales of social consumer goods haven’t picked up, reporting a year-over-year decrease of 11.4% in the first half-year.

 “Under the epidemic prevention and control measures, some aggregated and contacted consumption activities are still subject to certain restrictions, so the current retail food and beverage revenue is in a recovery growth situation,” Liu added.